Relaxed stability

-In aviation, relaxed stability refers to low or negative stability as a characteristic of aircraft.
+In aviation, an aircraft is said to have relaxed stability if it has low or negative stability.

 An aircraft with negative stability will have a tendency to change its pitch and bank angles spontaneously.
 An aircraft with negative stability cannot be trimmed to maintain a certain attitude, and will, when disturbed in pitch or roll, continue to pitch or roll in the direction of the disturbance at an ever-increasing rate.

 This can be contrasted with the behaviour of an aircraft with positive stability, which can be trimmed to fly at a certain attitude, which it will continue to maintain in the absence of control input, and, if perturbed, will oscillate in simple harmonic motion on a decreasing scale around, and eventually return to, the trimmed attitude.
 A positively stable aircraft will also resist any bank movement.
 A Cessna 152 is an example of a stable aircraft.
 Similarly, an aircraft with neutral stability will not return to its original attitude without control input, but will continue to roll or pitch at a steady (neither increasing nor decreasing) rate.

 Early aircraft

-Early attempts at heavier-than-air flight were marked by a differing concept of stability than is used today.
+Early attempts at heavier-than-air flight were marked by a differing concept of stability from that used today.
 Most aeronautical investigators regarded flight as if it were not so different from surface locomotion, except the surface was elevated.
 They thought of changing direction in terms of a ship's rudder, so the flying machine would remain essentially level in the air, as did an automobile or a ship at the surface.
 The idea of deliberately leaning, or rolling, to one side either seemed undesirable or did not enter their thinking.